}

 Another example is Apple’s product packaging, which reflects the brand’s minimalist and innovative ethos.
 The packaging is sleek and clean, using high-quality materials, which enhances the unboxing experience and reinforces the premium status of Apple products.

-Considerations When Redesigning a Brand Identity?
+Considerations when redesigning a Brand Identity?

 Redesigning a brand identity is a delicate process that requires careful consideration to maintain brand equity and avoid alienating existing customers.
 The major considerations include: